Helen White (politician)

-Biography

 Early life and career

-White and her family originally lived in Kawerau before moving to Auckland in 1971 where the school she attended was 98% Polynesian students.
+White and her family originally lived in Kawerau before moving to Auckland in 1971, attending a school that was 98% Pasifika.
 She grew up in Freemans Bay, Auckland and became a barrister, specialising in employment law.
 She lives in Auckland and has three children.

 Early in her legal career, White worked with the Engineering, Printing and Manufacturing Union for a period alongside future Labour leader Andrew Little.